Saving Energy in Your Kitchen

 - Refrigerator configuration greatly affects the efficiency of the appliance.
 Refrigerators with top or bottom freezers are typically much more energy efficient than a side-by-side door model, with the freezer on one side and the refrigerated section on the other.

-The residential refrigerator rebate has changed from a mail-in/online rebate to an instant discount from your retailer.
+The residential refrigerator rebate is in addition to instant discounts from your retailer.
 Be sure to ask your retailer about efficient products eligible for these discounts so you can get the most out of your purchase.

 - Equipped with advanced features that boost efficiency and cleaning performance, ENERGY STAR-certified dishwashers can cut water usage by 15% and energy consumption by 5% - 55%; you’ll save closer to the high end of the range if you wash with cold water or if you’re replacing an older machine.
 Dishwashers designated as Most Efficient deliver increased energy savings.